winksaville/custom_logger/README.md

 ## Test

-You must use `cargo test -- --nocapture` otherwise test captures the output can the tests will fail.
+You must use `cargo test -- --nocapture` otherwise test captures the output and the tests will fail.
-Another gotcha is that env_logger can only be initialized once so this is not a very thorough as only one configuration can be use.
+Another gotcha is that env_logger can only be initialized once so this is not thoroughly tests as only one configuration can be use.

+>Note: I'm guessing if you use the `process::Command` technique that env_logger none of the output will be captured by the test harness and instead will be captured by the code.
+This will make the test better and more reliable.
+This will also allow other configurations to be used and mentioned in the todo below.

 TODO: Create crate tests/ and pass the default configuration on the command line to test other configurations.